 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 - Toss to coat chicken tenderloins in a little of the dukkah.
-Cook in 1 tbsp oil on a barbecue or frying pan over low heat, turning to prevent dukkah from burning, for 5–7 minutes, until cooked through.
+Cook in 1 tablespoon oil on a barbecue or frying pan over low heat, turning to prevent dukkah from burning, for 5–7 minutes, until cooked through.

 - Meanwhile, combine tomato, cucumber, pistachios, red onion, pomegranate seeds, almonds, mint, coriander and parsley.